elylucas/nest-ngconf/Guide.md

 > Import `APP_GUARD` from '@nestjs/core' and `AuthGuard` from './util/auth.guard'.

-If you try to use the app now, you will see that you can view the list of missions and go to a mission's details, but you can't create, edit, or delete them.
+If you try to use the app now, you see that you can view the list of missions and go to a mission's details, but you can't create, edit, or delete them.

-The menu button in the top left will let you "login" as a user or admin, and it keeps track of your choice in local storage.
+The menu button in the top left lets you "login" as a user or admin, and it keeps track of your choice in local storage.
 However, we don't currently send the Bearer token in the HTTP request.
 We will do that next.

-### Create a HTTP Interceptor
+### Create Angular HTTP Interceptor

 In Angular, HTTP Interceptors adds a piece of middleware that will let you modify the outgoing request.
-This is a perfect place to add the authorization header if our user is authenticated.
+This interceptor is a perfect place to add the authorization header if our user is authenticated.

 In the `src/client/app/util` folder, create a new file called `auth.interceptor.ts` and use the following code for it: